 El Malpais National Monument is located in Grants.
 Plan to visit El Malpais National Monument during your Grants vacation using our convenient Grants vacation route planner.

-Create a full itinerary - for free!
+Create a full Grants itinerary

 Unable to display map at this time.
 Please try again later.

 Book itChoose from the best hotels

 and activities.
 Up to 50% off